 Speed is the predominant feature that makes flash storage on solid state drives (SSDs) better than hard drive storage.
 On average, hard disk drives (HDDs) handle approximately 200 IOPS (input/output operations per second); all-flash SDDs achieve 30,000 or more IOPS.
 This remarkable difference in speed enhances workload capacity dramatically.
 But, it also explains why HDD users often wait several minutes to scale up or tear down—all-flash takes just a few seconds or less.

-The largest HDD available today offers a 10 terabyte (TB) capacity, with a potential future between 20–40TB sometime around 2020.
+The largest HDD available today offers a 16 terabyte (TB) capacity, with potential capacity expected to be between 20–40TB in the near future.
 Conversely, there are SSDs already available in sizes up to 60TB.

 Reliability and incidence of failure: flash storage versus hard drive